bartvm/nmt/README.md

 * Use cuDNN 4; if cuDNN is disabled it will take the gradient of the softmax on the CPU which is much slower.
 * Enable CNMeM (e.g. add `cnmem = 0.98` in the `[lib]` section of your `.theanorc`).

 Launching with Platoon can be done using `platoon-launcher nmt gpu0 gpu1 -c config.json`.
+To watch the logs it's wortwhile to alias the command `watch tail "$(ls -1dt PLATOON_LOGS/nmt/*/ | head -n 1)*"`.

 Starting a single GPU experiment is done with `python nmt_singly.py config.json`.

 ## WMT16 data